Wilksch WAM series: Design and development

 Initial development was assisted with a UK government (DTI) grant.
 The prototype was a two-cylinder model capable of 80 hp.
 The three-cylinder WAM120 produced 100 - 120 hp, and the factory intended to produce a follow-up four-cylinder 160 hp motor to compete with engines such as the Lycoming O-360.
-However, funding proved problematic, and it became expedient to extend the product range by developing a larger capacity version of the three-cylinder motor, this has been developed to the point of being production-ready, bettering the previous version's fuel consumption by some 10% and improving all other aspects of performance; this Gen-2 version also promises 50 bhp per cylinder after further durability development, but really needs a production partner to take it forward.
+However, funding proved problematic, and it became expedient to extend the product range by developing a larger capacity version of the three-cylinder motor.
+This iteration has been developed to the point of being production-ready, bettering the previous version's fuel consumption by some 10% and improving all other aspects of performance; this Gen-2 version also promises 50 bhp per cylinder after further durability development, but really needs a production partner to take it forward.
 The company has also now built and tested a proof-of-concept 4-cylinder Gen-2 engine, which performed as expected, but is also awaiting a development partner.

 The testbed aircraft for air trials were a Piper Cub, a Shaw Europa and a Thorp T211.
 To date, some 20 aircraft have flown with WAM power, and one engine has been installed (in pusher mode) in a Staverton-based Rutan Long-EZ.
 In July 2009, Liberty Aerospace installed a WAM in the USA-built Liberty XL2 aircraft, and the company has agreed to assist Wilksch Airmotive in obtaining FAA certification for the WAM series.
 This cooperative effort bodes well for the future of Wilksch Automotive, and is expected to lead to the WAM engine becoming a specified option for the Liberty XL2.